telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

         });
     </script>

-### Limitations
+## Known Limitations

-* As discussed in the previous section, exporting in older browsers, such as Internet Explorer 9, or older, and Safari, requires the implementation of a server proxy.
+* As discussed in the previous section, exporting in older browsers, such as Internet Explorer 9 and Safari, requires the implementation of a server proxy.
 For more information on this, refer to [the `proxyUrl` configuration section](/api/javascript/ui/grid#configuration-excel.proxyURL).
 * If you use Kendo UI Q2 2014 SP2 (2014.2.1008) or older, exporting requires a custom implementation and there are two ways to approach the task:
     * Use a server-side implementation to directly export the data that is otherwise displayed by the Grid.
     * Use a client-side implementation to export the table HTML markup or the dataSource items of the Grid.

 > **Important**
+>
 > The Grid and its dataSource contain only the data items from the current page during client-side export.
 As a result, either make the export in chunks, or disable the paging feature.

 ## Further Reading